AltspaceVR/altspace-webpack-starter/README.md

  @ ./~/altspace/dist/altspace.js 2777:113-120
 ```

-This is expected due to the way altspace is published to npm and will be fixed in the future.
+This is expected due to the way Altspace is published to npm and will be fixed in the future.